gamma-opt/website_research_team/content/authors/p_luana-carrilho/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-# - Previous Members
+- Previous Members
-- Research Group
+#- Research Group
 - Visitors

+next_affiliation: Tecgraf
+departure_year: 2024

 ---

 Luana Carrilho is a visiting researcher from Pontifical Catholic University of Rio de Janeiro (Brazil), where he is doing a PhD in the Operations Research area.